SowadHossain/garage_system/readme.md

 ## Conclusion

-The Garage Management System demonstrates the application of database design, server-side programming, authentication, communication systems, and notification workflows within a well-structured multi-user environment.
-The system efficiently supports the daily operations of an automotive service garage and provides a strong foundation for real-world digital management solutions.
+The Screw Dheela Management System demonstrates the application of database design, server-side programming, authentication, communication systems, and notification workflows within a well-structured multi-user environment.
+The system efficiently supports the daily operations of Screw Dheela automotive service garage and provides a strong foundation for real-world digital management solutions.